Checking and editing the details of a calendar event

 }

-We are setting the search range from the current date to 30 days ahead, using all active calendars for events and a predicate filter that defines the search criteria.
-This will the interface with upcoming events visible to the user.
+We’re setting the search range from the current date to 30 days in the future.
+We’ll use all active calendars for events and apply a predicate filter to define the search criteria.
+This will allow us to populate the future interface with the user’s upcoming events.

-Now write a function to create a new EKEvent
+Now let’s write a function to create a new EKEvent

 object.
-It will be the template of a new event to be passed to the EKEventEditViewController
+This object will serve as a template for a new event to be passed to the EKEventEditViewController

-from the EventKit UI framework and pre-populated its values.
+from the EventKit UI framework in the future, pre-populating its values.

 func createTemplateEvent() -> EKEvent {